Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Conclusions and Future Work

 In this paper, we reviewed the problem statement of behavior generation and motion planning for automated vehicles.
 We propose to model the problem as an MMDP with deterministic state transitions.
 This model allows to incorporate the prediction of other traffic participants in an integrated approach.
 Further, the consequences of wrong assumptions concerning the behavior of other traffic participants are explicitly considered.
 Also, estimations of upstream modules such as a route prediction for other traffic participants are made use of.
 The resulting behavior of a vehicle following the proposed approach is comfortable, safe and comprehensible.
 Scenarios that are obvious to humans are solved human-like: E.g. if one vehicle is closer to a narrowing than the other, it drives first.
 If we are confident, that a vehicle that has priority will not intersect our path, e.g. by turning right in front of us, we drive as we would not have to give way but still keep this option open, and react more harshly in case our assumption was wrong.
 Traffic rules such as the right of way are modeled by regarding the time of zone clearance, instead of explicitly excluding certain homotopy classes.

 The authors intend to further pursue the approach: In order to be able to stick to the cooperative plan as often as possible, an important future work is to improve our model of comfort and perceived safety in the cost functional.
+For this purpose, simulator studies with human drivers can be conducted or trajectory datasets can be analyzed.
 Further, we intend to investigate different directed sampling methods and port the algorithm to our probe vehicle "Bertha" in order to test the approach in real mixed traffic.
-In order to investigate the probability of the optimal plan and the expected costs of the suboptimal plan more profoundly, simulator studies with human drivers can be conducted.